-In addition, trees are a major contributor of electric service interruptions, nationwide.
+In addition, trees are a major contributor of electric service interruptions nationwide.
 Trees cause outages in two ways, mechanical and electrical.
 Mechanical damage refers to entire trees or portions of trees failing and physically damaging facilities (knocking down wires, poles, etc.).
 Because trees can be conductive, electrical outages can also occur.
 These interruptions are caused when a portion of a tree becomes a short-circuit path for electricity to flow causing a protective device to operate and stop the flow of electricity.
 Therefore, trees must be maintained an adequate distance from the conductors in an attempt to prevent interruptions of electric service.

-1.1.1 National Electric Safety Code (NESC) Requirements The National Electric Safety Code, Tree Trimming Section 218.A.1 states:
+1.1.1 National Electric Safety Code (NESC) Requirements

+The National Electric Safety Code, Vegetation Management Section 218.A.1 states:

-Trees that may interfere with ungrounded supply conductors should be trimmed or removed.
+Vegetation that may damage ungrounded supply conductors should be pruned or removed.
+Vegetation management should be performed as experience has shown to be necessary.